Justin Randolph Thompson

 Italian has been taught at this university since 1881 and today Italian Studies is housed within the Department of Languages, Cultures and Film (LCF).
 We are a small and friendly community of academic and teaching staff whose research and teaching interests cover contemporary fiction, linguistics, cultural history, film and transcultural studies.

-Professor Lucrezia Zaina (also known as Lexie) was a remarkable personality.
+Lucrezia Zaina (also known as Lexie) was a remarkable personality.
 She was a valued alumna and colleague, who studied French and Italian at the University of Liverpool from 1939-1947.
-Professor Zaina then became a lecturer in those departments and later Head of Italian from 1964 to 1988.
+She then became a lecturer in those departments and later Head of Italian from 1964 to 1988.
 Sadly, she passed away in 2008, leaving the University a generous gift in her Will, which has made these wonderful lectures possible.

-Professor Zaina’s Liverpool legacy has extended the knowledge of Italy and Italian culture in our city and, of course, promoted Italian Studies, a field she was passionate about and dedicated her life’s work to.
+Lucrezia Zaina’s Liverpool legacy has extended the knowledge of Italy and Italian culture in our city and, of course, promoted Italian Studies, a field she was passionate about and dedicated her life’s work to.